stylemistake/runner/README.md

 }
 ```

-### 3.4.
+### 4.4.
 Error handling

-Sometimes you need to stop the whole task if some of the commands fails.
+Sometimes you need to stop the task if one of the commands fails.
-You can achieve this with a simple conditional return:
+You can achieve this with a conditional return:

 ```bash
 task_foo() {